bosagora/agora-staking/README.md

 ## Development workflow

-By default, `dev` acts as the primary base branch which all PRs should merge into.
+By default, `agora` acts as the primary base branch which all PRs should merge into.
 Make sure any pull requests target this branch.

 ## Launchpad deployment

-- The `master` branch represents the live **testnet** version of the Launchpad.
-Open a PR to merge `dev` into `master` to deploy a testnet Launchpad (e.g. #517 for https://goerli.launchpad.ethereum.org/ )
-- The `mainnet` branch represents the live **Mainnet** version of the Launchpad.
-Open a PR to merge `master` into `mainnet` to deploy the Mainnet Launchpad (e.g. #518 for https://launchpad.ethereum.org/)
+- The `agora` branch represents the live **Mainnet** version of the Agora Staking.
+Open a PR to merge `agora` into `mainnet` to deploy the Mainnet Agora Staking

-## Launchpad translation

-As part of the [ethereum.org Translation Program](https://ethereum.org/en/contributing/translation-program), our community of translators is also working on translating the Ethereum Staking Launchpad.

-If you are interested in getting involved and helping with the translations, please [visit the project in Crowdin](https://crowdin.com/project/launchpad-translation).

-After joining the project, you can start translating by opening your desired language from the language list.
-If your language isn't available, please reach out to Ethereum.org Team on Crowdin or [open an issue](https://github.com/ethereum/staking-launchpad/issues/new) to request adding a new language for translation.

-Detailed information on using Crowdin is available in the [Crowdin Online Editor documentation](https://support.crowdin.com/online-editor/).

 ----
 ## Open source licensing info